-- Acknowledge the historic artifact qualities of the Fireplace. - Renovate the exterior of the structure and redesign and renovate the cook area for practical use. - Establish a fire circle as an adjunct to certain Town events and as an active area for group and community gatherings: sing-alongs, story hours, marshmallow roasts, general camaraderie.
+- Acknowledge the historic artifact qualities of the Fireplace. - Renovate the exterior of the structure and redesign and renovate Solicit professional recommendations for the restoration and renovation of the cook area for practical use. - Establish a fire circle as an adjunct to certain Town events and as an active area for group and community gatherings: sing-alongs, story hours, marshmallow roasts, general camaraderie.